wp-plugins/olimometer/readme.txt

 == Changelog ==

+= 2.43 =
+* Removed drop-shadows on some skins.
+Makes them look neater on transparent backgrounds.

 = 2.42 =
 * PayPal Donate button can be added to a widget.
 Simply enter your PayPal email address in the relevant field on the Olimometer Widget configuration.
 You can also customise the language and currency of the donation button.